FrancescoVassalli/SinglePhoton/README.md

 ![radius](https://github.com/FrancescoVassalli/SinglePhoton/files/2742038/4layerRecoR.pdf)
 It may be useful to compare this to the ![ATLAS effiency](https://user-images.githubusercontent.com/31448119/50920392-7f50c280-1402-11e9-9750-d93955f9af22.png)
 Note that my photons were 5-30 GeV uniform distribution while the ATLAS study was fixed 20GeV.

-**Truth Conversion**
-- My work on using truth information to match conversions to EM clusters as been collected into a single package which is the truthconversion folder in this repository.
-I believe these clusters will be useful in determining how to implement the outside-in method in SPHENIX.